DavidCEllis/ducktools-classbuilder/docs/extension_examples.md

 This covers the *'gather the fields'* step of the process.

-A `gatherer` in this case is a function which takes in the class and returns a dict of `{"field_name": Field(...)}` values based on some analysis of your class.
+A `gatherer` in this case is a function which takes in the class and returns both a dict of `{"field_name": Field(...)}` values based on some analysis of your class and a second dictionary of attributes to modify on the main class.

 An example gatherer is given in `slot_gatherer` which will take the keys and values from a dict subclass `SlotFields` and use that to prepare the field information for